Dendroctonus adjunctus: Description

 Like many insect species, the roundheaded pine beetle goes through several stages in its life cycle, changing dramatically in appearance between each one.
 Adults are 5-6 mm long and 3 mm wide, with females slightly larger than males.
 Adult exoskeletons are shiny, reflective, dark brown or black, and covered with hairs.
 Their eyes are flat, don't protrude from the exoskeleton, and are generally elongated.
 The adult beetles have antennae and wings and can fly.

 The roundheaded pine beetle's eggs, less than 1.5 mm in length and width, are much smaller than adults.
 They are oblong and pearly white.

 Larvae are C-shaped, legless, and mostly translucent, though their abdomens are sometimes visible as tinges of reddish-brown.
 Depending on the instar stage, the larvae's size can vary from slightly larger than an egg to slightly smaller than an adult.

-When the larvae become pupae, they become an opaque white.
+When the larvae become pupae, they become opaque white.
 The pupae also have antennae, legs, and wing covers, reflecting characteristics of the species' adult form.